-The USPAS prize honors individuals by recognizing their outstanding achievements over the full range of accelerator physics and technology.
+The USPAS prize honors individuals by recognizing their outstanding achievements over the full range of accelerator science and technology.

-Recipients will receive a certificate of merit and a cash award of $3000.00.
-The awards are made possible by donations from Argonne National Laboratory; Brookhaven Science Associates; Fermi Research Alliance, LLC; SLAC National Accelerator Laboratory and the Jefferson Science Associates Initiatives Funds Program.
+Award recipients will receive a certificate of merit and a cash award of $3,000.00.
+The awards are made possible by donations from Argonne National Laboratory, Brookhaven Science Associates, Fermi Research Alliance LLC, SLAC National Accelerator Laboratory and the Jefferson Science Associates Initiatives Funds Program.